keybittech/awayto-v2/app/landing/content/docs/creating_a_feature/handling_api.md

 ### [Handling an API](#handling-an-api)

 At this point, we've set up some data structures around our feature, including some endpoints and params we can interact with.
 To handle the endpoint from the API context, we'll make a new file `/api/src/handlers/todo.ts`.
-Similarly to our core type definitions, we'll import our new handler file into `/handlers/index.ts`, and add its reference to `createHandlers`, which is a simple utility function to merge our endpoint definitions into an object bound by our core type definitions.
+Just like we did with our core type folder definitions, we'll import our new API handler file into `/api/src/handlers/index.ts`.
+Add this file reference to `createHandlers`, which is a simple utility function to merge all of our endpoint definitions into an object which is bound to the endpoint definitions we're exporting from the core types folder.

+In our handler file `todo.ts`, we'll import `createHandlers`, to again make use of that binding, and begin crafting a new object.
+Intellisense will show us all the available endpoints we can define.
+It's important to note that all endpoint definitions exported from the `core` package must be accompanied by a corresponding handler, otherwise the `api` package will not compile.

-In our handler file `todo.ts`, we'll import `createHandlers`, and begin crafting a new object.
-As this object is bound by our API types, we can begin typing the name of an endpoint (like `postTodo`) and make use of tab auto-completion to insert our handler.
-Using the example of POSTing a Todo record, the endpoint specifies a "task" as query param, and we should return an "id".
-To do this we'll use a simple SQL query using the `pg-promise` client.
+Using the POST method from our Todo example, the definition specifies a "task" as query argument, and we should return an "id".
+To do this we'll use a simple SQL query using the `pg-promise` client via `props.tx` since this is a `MUTATION`.
+If we were otherwise writing the handler for a `QUERY`, we would just use `props.db`.

 ```typescript
 import { createHandlers, ITodo } from 'awayto/core';